What is customer experience?

-One very productive approach is to use closed loop processes to respond directly to customer concerns.
+One very productive approach is to use closed-loop processes to respond directly to customer concerns.
 In B2B CX, it’s even possible to follow up with customers who give low satisfaction scores or are NPS detractors.
-Given that you’ll usually get fewer responses than in B2C, and have a closer relationship with each customer, this kind of approach can be highly productive.
+Given you’ll usually get fewer responses than in B2C, and have a closer relationship with each customer, this kind of approach can be highly productive.

-In B2C, you’ll often have a much higher response rate to any surveys you send out.
-So while you should absolutely fix anything customers raise as an issue, following up with low-scoring individuals is often unproductive, especially if your managers haven’t been trained and coached for those discussions.
+In B2C, you’ll often have a much higher response rate to any customer feedback surveys you send out.
+So while you should absolutely fix anything customers raise as an issue, following up with low-scoring individuals is often unproductive.
+Especially if your managers haven’t been trained and coached for those discussions.

-CX programmes are ongoing discussions between a brand and its customers.
+Customer experience programs are ongoing discussions between a brand and its customers.
 As such, it’s crucial to demonstrate you are taking action on the feedback, even for those respondents who have not specifically asked for contact.
-Including a simple message alongside customer-led initiatives – e.g. ‘You spoke.
-We listened’ – demonstrates that providing feedback is not just a tick-box exercise within the business.
+Including a simple message alongside customer-led initiatives – e.g., “You spoke.
+We listened.” – demonstrates that providing feedback is not just a tick-box exercise within the business.
 Customers are far more willing to provide experience feedback if they believe the business takes it seriously and acts on it.

 Do what you do so well that customers will want to see it again and bring their friends.